enemkayy/realtime-spotify-clone/README.md

 ## 👥 Contributors

-This project was developed by a dedicated team of students:
+This project was developed by a dedicated team of students from Ho Chi Minh City International University (HCMIU):

 <table align="center">
   <thead>